bdoms/trestle/readme.md

 ##### If Using Svelte

-You also need to run another command for the frontend in another terminal:
+You also need to run another command for the front end in another terminal:

 ```bash
 yarn start